Japan warns of need for stable currency as weak yen lifts input costs

+The dollar has gained 4.6% against the yen since its latest low hit in mid-September, amid growing bets that the United States will soon start unwinding pandemic-era policy, while Japan looks poised to keep interest rates low for some time.

-The dollar climbed as high as 114.585 yen for the first time since November 2017, reflecting rising U.S. long-term interest rates.
+The dollar earlier climbed as high as 114.585 yen for the first time since November 2017.

 "Currency stability is extremely important, so we'll continue to watch market moves carefully," Yoshihiko Isozaki, the deputy chief cabinet secretary, told a news conference, when asked about the yen's fall.